 Each family has their own private bedroom and bathroom in our shelter.
 Residents share communal kitchen and dining areas, living room and recreational space.

 We can provide transportation to get new residents to the shelter and to their appointments during their stays.
 Residents are provided with food and participate in meal preparation.
 We provide personal care products and toiletries, clothing for those who weren’t able to bring much with them, and formula and diapers for infants and toddlers.
 School-age children can attend school while at the shelter.
-We even have a part-time educational support specialist who helps students with remote learning.

 We accept service animals but unfortunately cannot provide housing for pets.
 We can make arrangements to have pets temporarily housed at one of our partner animal shelters while their owner is in our shelter.
 The animal shelters provide all food and medical care and encourage you to visit your pet throughout their stay.